solidjs/solid-docs/WRITING.md

 #### Tables

-Though not used all that often, tables are an important tool for several reasons.
+Though not used all that often, tables are an important tool for several reasons:
-The most important one is that they break up the text and offer clear information that the reader can glance through quickly.
-No one wants to dig through word salad to find term definitions or data.
+- They break up text.
+- They offer clear information to the reader.
+- They are easy to look through and understand.

 Solid uses Markdown for tables, so here's how to make one.
-Start with a vertical line, also called a pipe: `|`.
+1. Start with a vertical line, also called a pipe: `|`.
-Insert your first heading, end with another pipe, then write the next heading and end it with a pipe, and so on until you have your column headings.
+2. Insert your first heading and end with another pipe.
+3. Write the next heading and end it with a pipe.
+Repeat until you have your column headings.

-One the line under the first column heading, insert at least three dashes: `---`.
+4. One the line under the first column heading, insert at least three dashes: `---`.
-This will create the separation between the heading and the content that follows below it.
-Repeat this for all of your headings.
+5. Repeat this for all of your headings.
-Note that three dashes is the minimum, but you can insert more if you want to make the table more legible in your editor.

-The create the cells, start each new line with a pipe, then insert the content and surround it in spaces, end the cell with a pipe, and keep going until your row is done.
+6. To create the cells, start a new line with a pipe, then insert the content and surround it in spaces, end the cell with a pipe.
+7. To complete the row, create a new cell on the same line.

 See below for an example of what this would look like in raw Markdown.